Search

 Long story short:

 If you want to use Kolb’s learning style, just follow the steps.
 Start by finding opportunities for concrete experiences, observe what’s happening, then reflect on the experience.
-Finally, abstract some principles and use these to create new experiments that lead to more concrete experiments.
+Finally, abstract some principles using a variety of thinking types and use these to create new experiments that lead to more concrete experiments.

 Do You Have To Use Kolb’s 4 Learning Styles (Or Can You Use Your Own)?